Should I consider Outsourcing Marketing?

 I have experienced the dark side of this which cost me £21k, yes that is 21,000 pounds with NO and I repeat NO results!
 Just a lot of fluff!

 At EBL, we have two very experienced Account Managers.
-Janeale with a background in Trimble, Esri, Laser Technology as well as Marketing, socials and Business strategy (was part of her family run business) and Hannah who used to market laser measurement equipment to the mining, offshore and forestry sectors globally and now works close with Hexagon.
+Janeale with a background in Trimble, Esri, Laser Technology as well as Marketing, socials and Business strategy (was part of her family run business) and Hannah who used to market laser measurement equipment to the mining, quarry, offshore and forestry sectors globally and now works close with Hexagon and The Drone Pilot Academy.
 Both highly experienced and capable women!

 5. Outsourcing can saves you time but be careful of the pitfalls!